|

-Creating and Detecting Inter-Character Delays (Scripting) |
+Creating and Detecting Inter-Character Delays

 Some applications, especially microcontroller applications without a dedicated serial data buffer, require an extra delay between individual characters to avoid buffer overflows and allow the microcontroller to execute other code.

-In Docklight Scripting you can implement inter-character delays by inserting one or several Function Characters '&' (F9 key) in your Send Sequence data, followed by a character specifying the desired delay time from 0.01 seconds to 2.55 seconds.
+In Docklight you can implement inter-character delays by inserting one or several Function Characters '&' (F9 key) in your Send Sequence data, followed by a character specifying the desired delay time from 0.01 seconds to 2.55 seconds.

 You can also use the '&' delay character inside a Receive Sequence to specify a minimum silent time where no further characters should be received.
 This is useful for detecting pauses in the data stream that indicate the beginning/end of a telegram, especially for protocols where there is no dedicated start or end character.